Neowless/COMP5400CW1/README.md

 The behaviours of the agents are determined by the fitness functions in [`Question6/chase.cc`](https://github.com/Neowless/COMP5400CW1/blob/main/Question6/chase.cc).

-As for the Prey, the fitness function is in line 47-50.
-The code indicates the fitness equals to the reciprocal of it get caught by the predator.
-Healthier prey get cautght less.
+As for the Prey, the fitness function is in lines 47-50.
+The code indicates that fitness equals the reciprocal of getting caught by the predator.
+Healthier prey gets caught less.

 ```C++
 	float GetFitness()const